infinum/android-handbook/Useful tools & utilities/Libraries.md

 4. **Android KTX**

     Android KTX is a set of Kotlin extensions that are included with Android Jetpack and other Android libraries.
-KTX extensions provide idiomatic Kotlin to Jetpack, Android platform, and other APIs
+KTX extensions provide idiomatic Kotlin to Jetpack, Android platform and other APIs.

     Every project written in Kotlin should use these as they make your code more concise, readable and shorter.